 Oh holy Halloween hell, this was no decoration.

 This was a very real, very dead rodent.
 When I came to this grizzly realization I screamed and tossed the mummified mouse to the floor where it landed with the clackity-clack sound of something plastic.

 The rest is a blur.
 I ran upstairs, shrieking, and began washing my hands.
 I scrubbed and scrubbed with scalding hot water.
-It was like that scene in the movie Silkwood where poor Meryl Streep was scrubbed raw in a nuclear plant’s decontamination shower.
+It was like that scene in Silkwood where Meryl Streep was scrubbed raw in a nuclear plant’s decontamination shower.

-I made my husband dispose of the entire storage bin.
-He offered to bleach it out in order to save it.
+I made my husband dispose of the entire storage bin/coffin where the mouse breathed his last breath.
+He offered to bleach it in order to save it.
 “It’s a perfectly good bin.” he protested.

 “Yes, but not only is it infected with mouse germs, it’s also haunted because something freaking DIED in there!!!”
 This is how my mind words.
 Scary, isn’t it?
 But not as scary as fondling a dead rodent.